Ladies and gentlemen, it's the EIB Network and Rush Limbaugh, executing assigned host duties flawlessly.

 Talent on loan from God.

-Rush Limbaugh with half my brain tied behind my back just to make it fair.
+Rush Limblow with half my brain tied behind my back just to make it fair.

 I want to apologize to Claire McCaskill.

-Calling somebody stupid is a bit uh is a bit excessive.
+Calling somebody stupid is a bit excessive.

-And I, in this political climate, that could cause people to vote for her just to defend her.
+And in this political climate, that could cause people to vote for her just to defend her.

 Or perhaps she's appealing to her base, the kooks.

-In which case it might actually be pretty smart.
+In which case, it might actually be pretty smart.

 Regardless, it was wrong.